8base/boost/README.md

 import { EightBaseBoostProvider, defaultTheme } from '@8base/boost';
 import merge from 'deepmerge';

-/** You can use deepmerge package to merge objects or any other. */ const customTheme = merge(defaultTheme, {
+/** You can use deepmerge package to override properties of the default theme. */ const customTheme = merge(defaultTheme, {
   /** Change the pallete of the color. */
   COLORS: {